-Though Antioch is a Southern Baptist congregation, we also realize there is great diversity among churches within the convention.
+Though Antioch is an independent Baptist congregation, we also realize there is great diversity among the people called Baptist.
 The following are a few distinctives that further define who we are and what we believe:

 - Expository Preaching: We believe that expository preaching (i.e., preaching chapter by chapter and verse by verse) is one of the most faithful ways to proclaim the Scripture.
 Occasionally, Pastor Matthew will preach a topical sermon (or, a series of topical sermons).
 Nevertheless, the steady diet of the church is the faithful exposition of the Word- What does it say?
 What does it mean?
 How do we apply it?

 - The Five Solas: The Protestant Reformation circulated around five core doctrines that became known as “The Five Solas.”
 At Antioch, these doctrines are at the very foundation of what we believe and how we teach.
 They are: